Moduli spaces of (G,h)-constellations: --constellations

-This finiteness result causes us to define the following free $\ssh_X$--module of finite rank:
+This finiteness result causes us to define the following $G$--equivariant free $\ssh_X$--module of finite rank:

-Then by Theorem \ref{finiteness} it follows that every $\theta$--(semi)stable $(G,h)$--constellation can be obtained as a quotient of $\H$ (if $\theta \in (\ratQ\setminus 0)^{\Irr G}$).
+Then by Theorem \ref{finiteness} it follows that every $\theta$--(semi)stable $(G,h)$--constellation can be obtained as a quotient of $\xxH$ if $D_-$ is finite (and if $D_0=\{ \rho \in \Irr G \ |\ h(\rho)=0\}$).
 We will establish this in more detail in Section \ref{quotconst}.
-Consequently, we may consider $\GQuotH$ to construct the moduli space of $\theta$--stable $(G,h)$--constellations.
+Consequently, we may consider $\xxGQuotH$ to construct the moduli space of $\theta$--(semi)stable $(G,h)$--constellations.

-Another consequence of the consideration of $D_-$ is that $\theta$--(semi)stability can be proven by checking finitely many subsheaves only, as the following sequence of propositions and lemmas shows.
+Another consequence of the consideration of $D_-$ is that $\theta$--(semi)stability can be proven by checking finitely many subsheaves only, as the following sequence of results shows.